 Particle size analysis (e.g. Figure A) is carried out for a number of purposes.
-With reactive organic media, retention time is a factor in treatment efficiency.
+With reactive media retention time is a factor in treatment efficiency.
 The CORE Specification identifies a Hydraulic Conductivity (K{sat}) of <300mm per hour.
-This figure is based on research results showing that this provides a retention time conducive to optimum treatment outcomes and prevents superfluous ponding.
-Table 1 shows identical K{sat} for CRCWSC and CORE specifications.
+This figure is based on research results showing that this provides a retention time conducive to optimum treatment outcomes.

 However one of the advantages of media engineering is that media formulations can be configured at various conductivities, either higher or lower than 300 mm per hour.
-Favourable pollutant removal results are observed for higher K{sat} .
-For example some installations call for media for use with combined sewer and stormwater systems where quantity management is a factor and higher K{sat} is required.
-Validation system testing can identify performance at various rates of conductivity.
+Favourable pollutant removal results are observed for higher K{sat}.
+For example some installations are for combined sewer and stormwater systems where quantity management is a factor and higher K{sat} is required.
+BIOMASS system testing can identify performance at various rates of conductivity.
 Conductivity can also affect lifespan (see figure 3 pp8).